-- The Massachusetts Maternity Leave Act (MMLA) allows covered female workers to take up to eight weeks following the birth or adoption of a child.
+- The Massachusetts Parental Leave Act (MPLA) allows covered workers to take up to eight weeks following the birth or adoption of a child.

 - The Small Necessities Leave Act (SNLA) allows workers to take up to 24 hours per year off from work to go to their child’s education-related school activities, or to accompany a child or elderly relative to medical or dental appointments.

 For information on paid time off, see the next section on the Paid Family Medical Leave Act (PFML).

 - How do I know if any of these laws apply to me?